beameio/beame-sdk/README.md

 ### Beame.io CLI - running test server

-* `beame servers HttpsServerTestStart --edgeClientFqdn edgeClientFqdn` - run an HTTPS server for the specified hostname
+* `beame servers HttpsServerTestStart --edgeClientFqdn edgeClientFqdn` - run a HTTPS server for the specified hostname

 ### Beame.io CLI - encryption

-* `beame crypto encrypt [--data data] [--fqdn fqdn]` - encrypts the given data so that only the owner of the specified entity could decrypt it
+* `beame crypto encrypt [--data data] [--fqdn fqdn]` - encrypts the given data so that only the owner of the specified entity can decrypt it
 * `beame crypto decrypt [--fqdn fqdn] [--data data]` - decrypts the given data.
-You must be owner of the given entity
+You must be the owner of the given entity
 * `beame crypto sign [--data data] [--fqdn fqdn]` - signes the given data as the specified entity
-* `beame crypto checkSignature [--fqdn fqdn] [--data data] --signature signature` - checks the correctness of the signature
+* `beame crypto checkSignature [--fqdn fqdn] [--data data] --signature signature` - verifies the correctness of the signature

 ##############################################################################
 #                            Beame.io NodeJS API